 Director of Admissions

-A New England native, Torry now calls WNC his home.
+A New England native, Torry now calls Wester North Carolina his home.
 He has lived in Asheville since 2001.
 With a degree in Adventure Education from Prescott College, he has been involved in traditional and therapeutic guiding roles.
-Regardless of who he works with he understands the transformative power that a wilderness experience offers.
+Regardless of who he works with he understands the transformative power that adventure experiences can offer to clients.
 As a member of the Admissions team, he offers hope and support to young adults suffering from the disease of addiction.
 Torry lives with his wife Hillary, and his two girls Autumn and Sophie.
 Yep, they’re awesome.
 He finds serenity through a morning coffee, a trail ride in Pisgah, an awesome meal, or chilling with his wife binging on Netflix episodes.
 As a diehard Pats, Sox, and Celtics fan he’ll be sure to remind you how wicked awesome his teams are, should you have forgotten.

 Client Financial Services Manager